Curry School Teaching Fellows

 The Curry Teaching Fellowship: The Bridge Between Teacher Preparation and Teacher Retention

 Teacher preparation has traditionally been the work of universities, while induction into the profession and mentor teacher training have been the work of the school divisions that hire new teachers.
 Now, Curry faculty, staff and alumni are innovating and partnering to bridge the gap between teacher preparation and teacher induction.
-We are excited about expanding our Teaching Fellowship.

 Would you like more information about this fellowship?
 Contact Tisha Hayes.